thecloudavenger/bodytrak-precursor-code/README.md

 |Azure           | No             |

 # Additional Tools
-- Used DJANGO DEBUG TOOLBAR for easy inspection
+- DJANGO DEBUG TOOLBAR for easy inspection
-- Used DJOSER for Auth JWT
+- DJOSER for Auth JWT
 - Silk for DB performance measurement(Removed from codebase)
 - Bakery for Mock Tests
 - Locust for Performance measurement